Compare versions of OME

 |Bring your own key (BYOK) support||None||None||BYOK supported|

-Advantages of using the new OME capabilities over legacy OME
+Advantages of the new OME capabilities over legacy OME

 The new capabilities provide the following advantages:

-- Ability to use Encrypt-Only (which enables secure collaboration), Do Not Forward, as well as custom restrictions.
+- Ability to use Encrypt-Only (which enables secure collaboration), Do Not Forward, and custom restrictions.

 - Senders can send mail encrypted with the new capabilities manually from Outlook Desktop, Outlook for Mac and Outlook on the web clients.